AdiSelak/Capstone-Project/README.md

 - USNW-NB15 Dataset.

 Models
 - models - Contains the dynamic Neural Network model.
-The models would used in the implementation are saved versions that have been previously trained.
+The models used in this repository are saved versions that have been previously trained.

 Tests
 - Tests conducted in the project are not included in this repository.

 Reports
-- Evaluations using SHAP on SMOTE Model and Multiclass classifier Tree Model.
+- Evaluations using SHAP on the Neural Network model and multi-class XG-Boost classifier.
 The reports provide an example of how to evaluate some of the network traffic data through the SHAP class for both implementations.
-Additionally some extra context is provided about how using SMOTE sampling and multi-class labels affect the shapely values.
+Additionally some extra context is provided about how using SMOTE sampling and multi-class labels affect the Shapley values.

 Tools
 - encoder: For encoding features using correlation to the binary label.
 - data_visualiser: A tool for visualising within label data to guide the scaler used for a Neural Network.
-- shapmanager: Used to streamline shap visualisations with additional functions such as categorical labeling, grouping of features, color optimisation, etc.
+- shapmanager: Used to streamline SHAP visualisations with additional functions such as categorical labeling, grouping of features, color optimisation, etc.

 User Guides
-- Example code of SMOTE and multi-class Tree implementations with the encoder, visualiser, and shap manager class.
+- Example code of using the SMOTE Neural Network and multi-class X-Boost implementations with the encoder, visualiser, and shap manager class.

 Project Collaborators:
 - Mathew Coleman (Project Management, General Documentation, Validation Testing)